Eva Guzman: Texas Supreme Court

-At the time of her appointment to the supreme court, then-Governor Perry called Guzman a "principled conservative with an "unmatched work ethic."
+At the time of her appointment to the supreme court, then-Governor Perry called Guzman a "principled conservative with an "unmatched work ethic".
 Guzman won the GOP nomination for her seat in the primary election held on March 2, 2010.
 She defeated Judge Rose Vela of the 13th Court of Appeals 721,456 (65.3 percent) to 384,135 (34.7 percent).
 In the November 2 general election, Guzman defeated Democrat Blake H. Bailey.

-In the Republican primary election held on March 1, 2016, Justice Guzman won renomination for a second six-year term by defeating Joe Pool, the son of Joe R. Pool, a Democratic U.S. representative from Dallas who died in 1968.
+In the Republican primary election held on March 1, 2016, Guzman won renomination for a second six-year term by defeating Joe Pool, the son of Joe R. Pool, a Democratic U.S. representative from Dallas who died in 1968.
 She received 1,269,231 votes (59.2 percent) to Pool's 874,128 (40.8 percent).

 In the November 8, 2016 general election, Guzman defeated her Democratic opponent, Savannah Robinson, with 4,884,441 votes (55.8 percent), to 3,445,959 (39.4 percent) for Robinson.
 Two other contenders, Don Fulton and Jim Chisholm of the Libertarian and Green parties, respectively, polled 304,587 votes (3.5 percent) and 119,022 (1.4 percent).

 Guzman did not serve out her last term on the supreme court.
 In her June 7, 2021 resignation letter to Governor Greg Abbott, Guzman expressed gratitude for the opportunity to serve the people of Texas and highlighted her work on two supreme court commissions devoted to children in the legal system and access to justice for Texans of limited means.
-She did not offer a reason for her abrupt resignation.
+While Justice Guzman did not give a reason in her letter of resignation, within a couple of weeks she announced that she was running for Attorney General.